doubleplusplus/incremental_decision_tree-CART-Random_Forest/README.md

 Another newly published paper extends this model： "Extremely Fast Decision Tree" by Manapragada, Webb & Salehi (2018).
 As new data instances come in, EFDT can dynamically modify existing model, re-evaluate previous split or kill subtree.
 Now EFDT is available.
 But it runs slower than VFDT.

-Added implementation of Random Forest.
+Added implementation of Random Forest: rf.py